(Unorthodox Suggestions - Continued)

 Increases productivity, social behavior, motivation, well-being.

-Decreases fatigue and anxiety.
+Decreases fatigue and help support anxiety-reduction.

 There's certain types (usually Thai) that specifically increase productivity and motivation - making it ideal for the gym.